cwcyau/msc_biomedical_data_science/proposal.md

 At the end of the course, the students should be able to:

+- understand the utility of analytical and computer-intensive methods in a number of biomedical science areas,
 - recall a range of analytical and computer-intensive methods applicable to biomedical data science,
 - demonstrate the ability to reformulate biomedical research questions into mathematical and/or computational problems,
 - choose and adapt appropriate analytical and computational methods to identify solutions,